Everything you need to know about approach zones

-If you’re above the water – lucky enough to be up in a plane or helicopter, or watching the seas from a drone and you spot a whale then you must be at a height not lower than 300 metres; within a horizontal radius of 300m for aircraft and drones (and all other UAVs).
-For helicopters and gyrocopters the distance increases to 500m.
+If you’re above the water – lucky enough to be up in a plane or helicopter, or watching the seas from a drone and you spot a whale then you must not encroach closer than a horizontal radius of:

 Approach zone diagrams

-And finally – If you see a stranded, entangled or sick whale in distress, please report it immediately to the NSW National Parks and Wildlife Service Duty Officer on (02) 9895 7128 or ORRCA Whale and Dolphin Rescue on (02) 9415 3333 (24 hours hotline).
+And finally – If you see a stranded, entangled or sick whale in distress, please report it immediately to the NSW National Parks and Wildlife Service either by the EnviroLine on 131 555, or contacting your local NPWS area office, or ORRCA Whale and Dolphin Rescue on (02) 9415 3333 (24 hours hotline).